vuejs/rfcs/active-rfcs/0000-router-dynamic-routing.md

 router.removeRoute('NewRoute') // names are unique
 ```

-- We could also force the user to manually `push` after adding routes to avoid any promise based api on `addRoute`

 - A reference to the record added (a normalized copy of the original record)

 ```ts